benmarwick/ctv-archaeology/Archaeology.md

 - `r github("ISAAKiel/shapAAR")` for the extraction, analysis and classification of (not only) archaeological objects derived from scanned images.
 Especially it aims at the analysis of the shapes/profiles of eg. ceramic vessels or arrow heads.
 - `r github("cornelmpop/Lithics3D")` for working with 3D scans of archaeological lithics (clean triangular meshes and existing landmarks).
 - `r github("maciejkasinski/quantatools")` for analysis of quantum (common measurement units) in archaeological data with cosine quantogram and related statistical methods.
-- `r github("Johanna-Mestorf-Academy/sdsanalysis")` for exploration and visusaliation of Exploration and visualization of lithic datasets recorded using the 'Systematic and digital documentation of stone artefacts' recording system.
+- `r github("Johanna-Mestorf-Academy/sdsanalysis")` for exploration and visualization lithic datasets recorded using the 'Systematic and digital documentation of stone artefacts' recording system.

 ### Cultural evolutionary analysis